Important Covid-19 Information

 If you are healthy, help others in your community who are ill by arranging ways for them to get food, clean water, and supplies without leaving their homes.

 - Wear a surgical mask if you are sick so you don’t spread your germs.
-If you are not sick, you usually do not need to wear a mask.
 If you are healthy and caring for a sick person with a suspected coronavirus infection, an N95 mask will protect you much better than a surgical mask, which gives very limited protection.
 To use a mask properly:

 - Before using a mask, clean your hands with an alcohol-based hand rub or soap and water.